dmokreckiy/weblog_parser/README.md

 ## Description

-Create a ruby script that take a log file name and returns descending list of unique visited links.
+Create a ruby script that take a log file name and returns descending list of unique/all visited links.

 ```
 /home 90 unique visits